XMUDM/LITE/README.md

 CUDA Version: 10.1
 ```

-We get the training data by running the workload in sparkBench，which can be installed by referring to https://github.com/CODAIT/spark-bench.
+We get the training data by running the workload in SparkBench，which can be installed by referring to https://github.com/CODAIT/spark-bench.

 ## 1. Data Generate